mwielocha/factorio/README.md

 ```

-Blueprint traits will be searched in order of natural scala mixin folding.
-This means that earlier traits in mixin chain
+Blueprint traits will be searched in order of natural scala mixin linearization.
+This makes it tricky to override binders and providers by just the order of mixin-in traits.
-will override binding of later ones if they define bindings for the same type.
-This is usefull if you want to rewrite bindings,
-for example, for test scope, but you don't want to decompose the original blueprint chain:
+To make an explicit override you can use `@overrides` annotation that will always make the selected binder or provider a priority one.
+Bear in mind that having multiple configurations for one type yields a warning but two configurations with `@overrides` annotation will yield a compile time error.
+Note: it is advised to only use `@overrides` in tests, never in production code.
 ```scala

 import factorio._